+COMPLAINT FORM

-COMPLAINT FORM (To be filed with a school administrator or the administrator's immediate supervisor, or a school staff member who will forward this form to the school administrator or the administrator's immediate supervisor) Additional pages may be attached if more space is needed.
-Please print: Name \\\\\ Date \\\\\ Address Telephone \\\\\ Another phone where you can be reached \\\\\ During the hours of \\\\\\ E-mail address I wish to complain against: Name of person, school (department), program, or activity Address
+(To be filed with a school administrator or the administrator's immediate supervisor, or a school staff member who will forward this form to the school administrator or the administrator's immediate supervisor) Additional pages may be attached if more space is needed.

+Please print:

+Name Date

+Address

+Telephone Ano other phone where you can be reached

+During the hours of -

+E-mail address

+I wish to complain against:

+Name of person, school (de epartment), program, or activity

+Address

-Specify your complaint by stating the problem as you see it.
-Describe the incident, the participants, the background to the incident, and any attempts you have made to solve the problem.
-Be sure to note all relevant dates, times, and places.
+participants, the backgrour v stating the problem as you see it.
+Describe the stating the incident, and any attempts you have mall relevant dates, times, and places.

 If there is anyone who could provide more information regarding this, please list name(s), address(es), and telephone number(s).

-Name Address Telephone Num ber

-The projected solution

-Indicate what you thin possible. k can and should be c lone to solve the problem.
+Name Address Telephone Numb per The projected solution Indicate what you think possible. can and should be d one to solve the problem.
 Be as specific as

-I certify that this inform ation is correct to the be st of my knowledge.
-Signature of Complaina ant Date Signed Administrator or profes receiving initial complain Date initial co mplaint received The investigator shall g ive one (1) copy to the c omplainant and retain one (1 ) copy for the file.
+4: a.v. i.a. a.a.w.a.at 4a 4b a.b. a.a.
+A of many long and a data I certify that this informa Signature of Complainar nt Date Signed Administrator or profess receiving initial complain Date initial co mplaint received

-JII-EB ©
+The investigator shall give one (1) copy to the complainant and retain one (1) copy for the file.

+JII-EB©